Psychology Schools in Alaska

-Psychology Graduate Programs in Alaska
+Traditional Graduate Programs

 The University of Alaska at Anchorage

-The University of Alaska at Anchorage features a two year, 48 credit graduate program leading to the Master of Science (MS) in Clinical Psychology.
+The University of Alaska at Anchorage features a two-year, 48-credit graduate program leading to the Master of Science (MS) in Clinical Psychology.
 Graduate students may opt to follow the thesis track or the non-thesis track.
 All students are required to take a full range of psychology courses in such topics as ethics and professional practice, group therapy, family therapy, community-based intervention skills, and cultural issues in psychotherapy.
 Courses are combined with research and clinical experience.
 Students spend three semesters gaining clinical experience in the campus lab and in a community facility.
 Full-time graduate students may be eligible for one of five assistantships, which includes a stipend, health insurance, and tuition reimbursement for up to nine credits.

 Alaska Pacific University

 Alaska Pacific University offers a Master of Science (MS) in Counseling Psychology that is ideal for working professionals who need a flexible course schedule.
-Graduates should be prepared to apply for the Licensed Professional Counselor credential in Alaska.
+Graduates will be prepared to apply for the Licensed Professional Counselor credential in Alaska.
 The major courses of study include

 Social and Cultural Foundations of Psychology, Advanced Abnormal Psychology, and Substance Abuse Assessment and Treatment.
 Graduates of the program have gone on to become chemical dependency counselors, child and family counselors, and mental health clinicians.
 Others go on to complete a doctoral program.
 APU also offers a Doctor of Psychology (PsyD) in Counseling Psychology comprising 62 credits.

-Psychology Undergraduate Programs in Alaska
+Online Psychology Programs